Locations:

 That can lead to embarrassing moments where our underarms, hands and other parts of our bodies are visibly sweaty.

-Excessive sweating is known as hyperhidrosis, a condition where your body’s sweat glands are overactive.
-It can cause you to perspire in spots where other people wouldn’t, and at times that aren’t convenient.
+So, why do I sweat so much?
+If you wonder this often, you may have hyperhidrosis, a condition where your body’s sweat glands are overactive.
+It can cause you to perspire in spots where other people wouldn’t and at times that aren’t convenient.

 About 2% to 5% of people in the U.S. have hyperhidrosis.
-But that number could be higher, as many people don’t talk about their symptoms, even though they have trouble controlling their sweat.
+But that number could be higher, as many people don’t talk about their symptoms, even though they have trouble managing their sweat.

-Nurse practitioner Melissa Holtz, CNP, talks about why you might sweat too much and what you can do to help manage excessive sweating.
+Nurse practitioner Melissa Holtz, CNP, discusses what it means when you sweat a lot and what you can do to help manage excessive sweating.

 “Sweating actually assists with your body’s thermal regulation, skin hydration and helps balance our fluids and electrolytes,” explains Holtz.